Apache Solr

 CompletionStage<UpdateResponse> updateCollection = SolrSource.fromTupleStream(stream2) .map( t -> { String id = t.getFields().get("title").toString(); String comment = t.getFields().get("comment").toString(); Map<String, Object> m2 = new HashMap<>(); m2.put("set", (comment + " It's is a good book!!!")); Map<String, Map<String, Object>> updates = new HashMap<>(); updates.put("comment", m2); return WriteMessage.<SolrInputDocument>createUpdateMessage("title", id, updates); }) .groupedWithin(5, Duration.ofMillis(10)) .runWith( SolrSink.documents(collectionName, SolrUpdateSettings.create(), solrClient), system) // explicit commit when stream ended .thenApply( done -> { try { return solrClient.commit(collectionName); } catch (Exception e) { throw new IllegalStateException(e); } });

-If a collection contains a router field, use the WriteMessage.createUpdateMessage(...).withRoutingFieldValue(..)
+If a collection contains a router field, use the WriteMessage.createUpdateMessage(...).withRoutingFieldValue(..) to set the router field.

 Delete documents by ids